Zachacious/Sabertooth/README.md

 # Sabertooth

 ### A hardware accelerated user interface framework for JavaScript.
 Sabertooth is inspired by [QT](https://www.qt.io/), uses super-fast [PIXI.js](https://github.com/pixijs/pixi.js) under-the-hood and renders in webGL with canvas fallback.
-Widgets are extensions of PIXI.Container and therefor most of those properties, such as tint, alpha, blending modes and filters(shaders) apply.
+Widgets are extensions of PIXI.Container and have most of those properties, such as tint, alpha, blending modes and filters(shaders).
 Custom widgets and custom styling are easily accomplished by sub-classing existing widgets and modifying or creating new style sheets.

 This project aims to be a full-fledged user interface framework for games, editors and other creative projects.
 A limited set of widgets and layouts are implemented and it may undergo some big changes before the first major release.
-See examples and stay up-to-date on what classes are available by viewing the docs.
+See examples and stay up-to-date on what classes are available by viewing the docs and following [@Zachacious](https://twitter.com/Zachacious) on twitter.

 * [Roadmap](ROADMAP.md)
 * [Contributing Guidelines](CONTRIBUTING.md)